jamesheald/COIN/README.md

 ```
 ## Usage

-Instructions on how to use the COIN model can be found on the [wiki](https://github.com/jamesheald/COIN/wiki).
+Instructions for how to use the COIN model can be found on the [COIN wiki](https://github.com/jamesheald/COIN/wiki).

 ## Contact information